hollowdll/hakjdb/docs/kvdbserver.md

 The server can be password protected to prevent unauthorized use.
 When password protection is enabled, all clients must authenticate using password.
 By default, password protection is disabled.

 Password protection can be enabled by setting password with environment variable `KVDB_PASSWORD`.
-The password is hashed using bcrypt and stored in the server's memory.
+The password is hashed using bcrypt before storing it in memory.
+The maximum password size is 72 bytes.

 # Default database